-Although in one sense The Faculty - Outdoor & Environmental Education conducts an extensive program of field trips, it is more helpful to think Outdoor & Environmental Education as offering units (subjects), many of which have a practical program.
-It is at unit level that educational aims are determined, venues decided, levels of student participation set, and dates fixed.
+The Outdoor & Environmental Education faculty has an extensive program of field trips.
+It offers units (subjects) that have a practical program.
+Educational aims, venues, levels of student participation and dates are determined by each unit.
 Unit co-ordinators choose, brief, and supervise field staff.
 Specific trip preparation occurs within the unit.

 The practical programs included within units vary greatly in aims, level, locations, and activities.
-For this reason alone it has to be seen that Outdoor & Environmental Education has multiple practical programs, managed within units.
+For this reason alone, it must be seen that Outdoor & Environmental Education has multiple practical programs, managed within units.

 Within each unit, nearly all field trips consist of relatively small groups under the supervision of a staff member (“leader” in this document).
 The Faculty - Outdoor & Environmental Education expects and relies on unit co-ordinators to match locations, activities, and leaders to ensure that trips lie comfortably within the experience and expertise of the leader.
 The Faculty - Outdoor & Environmental Education overall does not attempt to maintain comprehensive operating procedures or guidance of the kind that might be used when less experienced leaders are operating close to the limits of their experience.
 If staff with sufficient experience are not available then the Faculty - Outdoor & Environmental Education expects unit co-ordinators to either arrange for staff to obtain more experience and training (for example by undertaking a preparation trip), to employ better suited staff, or to modify some or all of the venue, dates, and program to ensure that what is offered is well within staff capabilities and experience.